refset/BitempWebApp.jl/README.md

 ![Contract model](docs/src/assets/HistoryPageUnfolded.PNG)
 ![Contract model](docs/src/assets/CsectionPage.PNG)

-For more information look at the project for its persistence kernel
+For theoretical background and generic aspects of the model look at the project for its persistence kernel

 https://github.com/michaelfliegner/BitemporalPostgres.jl